Saibot2012/long-exposure-fusion/README.md

 **Long-Exposure Fusion** is a full Python pipeline that generates long-exposure style images from videos or burst photo sequences.
 Images are generated using our own variant of [Exposure Fusion](https://ieeexplore.ieee.org/document/4392748) that we call Hybrid Weight-Map Fusion.

-This repository provides:
+This repository includes:
-- An automated pipeline for decoding, aligning, interpolating, defining segmentation masks, and fusing images.
+- A largely automated pipeline for creating long-exposure style images from image sequences.
 - A simple GUI for segmenting images.
-- Command-line tools for processing your own videos or image bursts.
+- A `.yaml` format for defining fusion weight maps.

 ## Installation